 Back ribs are taken from the upper portion of the rib cage.
 When the butcher has finished carving away the loin section, the back ribs are left with whatever meat didn’t make it into the premium cuts.
 They might also be referred to as loin back ribs.

-Baby back ribs are the same cut, but they’re labeled differently because they’re smaller.
+Baby back ribs are the same cut, but they’re sometimes referred to as “baby” because they’re smaller than spare ribs.
 Despite the misleading name, they’re not actually cut from baby pigs.
 The meat is very tender, too, which is a huge plus for novice grillers.